vrxj81/railtor/apps/api/README.md

   `{ sub, role, iat, exp, jti }`.
 - **Refresh tokens** expire after 14 days, are rotated on every use, and are persisted server-side hashed via SHA-256.
+- **Authentication endpoints** are rate-limited to 10 requests per minute per IP and accounts automatically unlock 15 minutes after hitting the lockout threshold.
+- **CORS** is only enabled in development to allow the Angular dev server at `http://localhost:4200`; production serves the built frontend from `apps/api/public`.
 - All responses use snake_case error codes inside an `error` envelope when requests fail (see individual endpoints for details).